lesterchan/wp-downloadmanager/README.md

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.68
+* NEW: Use translate.wordpress.org to translate the plugin
+* FIXED: Some WP doesn't have wp_user_level because it has been deprecated

 ### Version 1.67
 * FIXED: Notices